Stuart Forster tests a lightweight tripod ideal for travel photography in this Manfrotto Element MII tripod review.

 Manfrotto is one of the world’s leading tripod brands.
 Founded in Italy in 1972, Manfrotto designs tripods used by hobbyists, talented amateurs and some of the world’s leading professional photographers and videographers.

-The Element Traveller range of lightweight travel tripods has proven a popular choice among people seeking affordable tripods in recent years.
+The Element Traveller range of lightweight travel tripods has proven to be a popular choice among those seeking affordable tripods in recent years.

 The Manfrotto Element MII range features tweaks to that winning design.
 It includes tripods designed for smartphone photography and videography.
 Element MII Mobile tripods are supplied with a smartphone clamp and support cameras and lenses weighing up to eight kilograms (17.6 pounds).